svyas23/GAMa/README.md

 ![image](fig2_3.jpg)

 ### Dataset
 The dataset comprises of one large aerial image (1792x1792) corresponding to each video of around 40 sec.
-In figure on left, we see an example of a large aerial image, along with the small aerial images.
+In Figure A, we see an example of a large aerial image, along with the small aerial images.
 We have a centered (CN) and an uncentered (UCN) set of small aerial images corresponding to the clips of 1 second each.

 ### Approach:
-We have four steps in this approach.
+We have four steps in this approach (Figure B).
 In Step-1, we use GAMa-Net which takes one clip (0.5 sec) at a time and matches with an aerial image.
 Using multiple clips of a video, we get a sequence of aerial images for the whole video, i.e. around 40 small aerial images.
 In Step-2, we use these predictions of aerial images and match them to the corresponding larger aerial region.
 We use a screening network to match the features however the features are from the same view i.e aerial view.
 In Step-3, we use the predictions to reduce the gallery by only keeping top ranked large aerial regions corresponding to a video.
 These large aerial regions define our new gallery for a given video.
 In Step-4, we use GAMa-Net i.e. the same network as in Step-1, however geo-localize using the updated gallery.